Psychological Care at Risk under HPOA

 If you are a public sector worker (health, education, justice, social services), ask your union, professional association, or employer to formally review the HPOA’s impact on service delivery and to submit a written position or request for legislative reconsideration to the Ministry of Health.

-If you are an MLA or policymaker, work on behalf of psychologists and the public to bring forward these concerns within caucus, request committee review or public hearings, and advocate for targeted amendments to be introduced for legislative reconsideration.
+If you are an MLA or policymaker, work on behalf of psychologists and the public to bring forward these concerns within caucus, request committee review or public hearings, and advocate for targeted amendments to be introduced for legislative reconsideration or a total repeal and replace.

-If you are a Psychologist, contact your MLA to request a formal legislative review and targeted amendments.
+If you are a Psychologist, contact your MLA to request a formal legislative review and full repeal.
 Join this independent group of psychologists in BC to stay informed and support in any way that you can.